afsa/super-detector-py/README.md

 ## Getting started

-Check out the [documentation](https://super-detector-py.readthedocs.io) for information.
+Please refer to the [documentation](https://super-detector-py.readthedocs.io).

 ## License and citing